GibsonHurst/GibsonHurst/README.md

-- 👋 Hi, I’m @GibsonHurst
+- Gibson Hurst
-- 👀 I’m currently studying Statistical Science & Data Analytics at Temple University
+- Data Analyst
-- 📫 How to reach me www.gibsonhurst.com
+- BS Statistical Science & Data Analytics | Temple University | May 2025

 <!---
 GibsonHurst/GibsonHurst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.